-Just like decluttering a home it is best to break a huge job like this down into simple and quick steps.
+Just like decluttering a home, it is best to break a huge job like this down into simple and quick steps.
 Steps you can weave throughout your busy day without monopolizing it.
-Daily, weekly monthly cleaning steps you can following along to get your cleaning done in the quickest way.
+Daily, weekly monthly cleaning steps you can follow along to get your cleaning done in the quickest way possible.

 But before you can do that you need a list of all the chores you usually do.
-A room by room master list so you know just exactly the things that need to be done, and how often, in order to keep a room clean.
+A room-by-room master list so you know just exactly the things that need to be done and how often you do to do them in order to keep a room clean.

 The rest is easy from there.
-Just take those tasks and schedule them throughout your days and week to break this big bad boy down making it much less overwhelming.
+Just take those tasks and schedule them throughout your days each week to break this big bad boy down making it much less overwhelming.

 Daily, Weekly, Monthly Cleaning Checklist